blankly-finance/blankly-docs/content/en/getting-started/why-blankly.md

 ```

 #### Calculating Model Returns
-Now that we have the data, let's make some decisions based on our model on when to buy or sell
+Now that we have the data, let's make some decisions based on our model on when to buy or sell.

 ```python
 ...